anhhchu/anhcodes/content/blog/debug-spark.md

 *TL,DR - Bad codes can also slow your Spark down, always try to use spark sql built-in functions and avoid UDFs when develop your Spark codes.
 If UDFs are needed, try vectorized UDFs for Python and Typed Transformations for Scala*

+Refer to my post about [SparkSQL Programming](https://anhcodes.dev/blog/spark-sql-programming/) to understand the difference between built-in functions, UDFs and vectorized UDFs

 Slower Spark Jobs can sometimes occur as a result of suboptimal code.
 One example of this would be code segments that have not been reworked to support more efficient Spark operations.

 As a rule of thumb, always use `spark.sql.functions` whenever possible, regardless of which language you're using.
 You can expect similar performance for both Python or Scala with these functions